autoint2003/Repo/README.md

 ## Limitations

-- `requirements.txt` does not currently include every imported package used by the repository
 - `main.py` calls an LLM-based complexity judge, so that step is not fully offline
 - first-run model downloads can be large and slow
 - the lexical simplifier can produce awkward substitutions because it relies on WordNet candidates plus embedding similarity